 While the success of Walk the Line has undoubtedly done a great deal for Johnny Cash in creating new generations of fans and initiatives, including the restoration of his childhood home, all of which would make Vivian proud, it also delivered a misleading first impression of her that largely went unchecked for 15 years and as a result had time to marinate in public consciousness.
 Until now.

 I recognize the tremendous value of biopics as vehicles to introduce audiences to music history.
 They were a catalyst for my own passion.
 But I also know that dramatic license in biopics can compromise historical integrity in such a way as to have lasting negative consequences on the lives of its subjects as it completely modifies public perception.
-And this is especially dangerous today when factual accuracy is constantly threatened.
+And this is especially dangerous now during a time when factual accuracy is threatened in an unprecedented way.

 Like other biopics, Walk the Line will always have an asterisk because it blurs the lines.
 But that's entertainment.
-We can enjoy the music and shiny facade as long as we remember to retreat into the history with the attention and dignity it deserves.
+We can enjoy the music and shiny facade as long as we remember to retreat into the history with the dignified priority it deserves.
 Every biopic (Walk the Line) has an addendum (My Darling Vivian) that's richer and fuller because it represents real, unscripted life.
 Being imperfect is a part of being human.
 And those imperfections give history timeless relevance.

 My Darling Vivian delivers an honest and raw portrayal of a family torn apart by fame that ultimately ends in a kind of absolution that's unique to this story.
 Vivian deserves her place in the Cash legacy because it was her support, love, management of home life and tremendous discretion about their broken marriage that allowed Johnny to thrive and achieve celebrity in those early years.

-As a music historian and preservationist, I'm encouraged by what My Darling Vivian represents for the future: more inclusiveness in a world where history continues to be largely written from a singular male perspective.
-It represents an awakening of the untold story of stardom's casualties endured primarily by wives and children.
+As a music historian and preservationist, I'm encouraged by what My Darling Vivian represents for the future: more inclusiveness in a world where history continues to be largely written from a singular perspective.
+It represents an awakening of the untold story of stardom's casualties in context of hearth and home.
 My Darling Vivian flips the script on the Cash biography by bringing female viewpoints into the foreground and in doing so, becomes a voice for the greater recognition of those marginalized and forgotten in the pages of time.